 Unfortunately Sheridan’s time at Notts County was not a success and he was sacked in January 2017 after a club record run of nine successive defeats left them just one point above the relegation zone.

-In a move that surprised many, Sheridan made a swift return to former club Oldham Athletic in January 2017 as their new manager.
+In a move that surprised many, Sheridan made a swift return to former club Oldham Athletic in January 2017 as their new manager for a fifth time.